| 29 January 2021

-On 29 January 2021, a 17-year-old minor from Balata refugee camp was arrested by Israeli soldiers at a military checkpoint.
-He reports being interrogated multiple times without always being informed of his right and being held in solitary confinement for 8 days.
+On 29 January 2021, a 17-year-old minor from Balata refugee camp was arrested by Israeli soldiers at 7:00 p.m. at a chekcpoint and accused of throwing pipe bombs.
+He reports ill treatment and being denied his basic legal rights under Israeli military law.
+He reports being held in solitary confinement for 8 days.
+He was sentenced to 1 month in prison and fined NIS 1,400.

 I was going for a walk with some friends near the Israeli military checkpoint at Beit Furik.
 It was around 7:00 p.m.
 Soon around 15 soldiers approached us on foot as well as a military jeep.